Lab Director - Adam Greenberg

 I began my research experience in psychology as an incoming first-year student when I participated in the UR@UWM summer research program in 2015.
 My interest in joining the SNAP Lab was piqued after I began working on a collaborative project between Drs.
 Adam Greenberg and Christine Larson, and I now share my time as a research assistant between both the Affective Neuroscience Lab and SNAP Lab.
-At this moment I am perusing a BA in psychology with plans of becoming a clinical psychologist with a concentration in art therapy.
+At this moment I am pursuing a BA in psychology with plans of becoming a clinical psychologist with a concentration in art therapy.
 Other areas of interest include baking, dance, and Classical Mythology.

 I am currently in my fourth year at UWM, where I am a Psychology and ASL Studies double major.
 I have been taking sign language courses since high school and it is something I am very passionate about.
 I found an interest in neuroscience while taking Dr. Greenberg's Perception course.
 I am currently a research assistant in the SNAP Lab as well as Dr. Fleming's Stress and Coping lab.
 Other interests include the Packers, Cubs, and binge watching whatever random TV show I find myself obsessed with.

 I am very excited to have the opportunity to work in the SNAP Lab for the coming semesters.
 I am double majoring in Vocal Performance and Psychology, with a minor in Biology.
 I became interested in working in a research lab when my music theory professor introduced me to music cognition and neuroscience.
 I looked into how to pursue studying those subjects through a research career, and found this lab that intersected my interests right here at UWM to apply to my future.
 In my free time, I really enjoy exploring, making lists, and watching dogs as they pass by.